nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `reminder -2 weeks` returns a list containing all items that has been expired for 2 weeks.
 * Given today is 30 March 2021, and the inventory has 2 items: apple with expiry date of 27 March 2021 and banana with an expiry date of 20 March 2021.
-  * `reminder -5 days` returns the apple only.
+  * `reminder -5 days` returns both the apple and the banana.
-  * `reminder -2 weeks` returns both the apple and the banana.
+  * `reminder -1 weeks` returns the banana only.